 The TourDC Co-Ordinator will contact you initially.
 There will be number of documents required from you and they will also provide you with information about visas, accommodation etc.

 After you have accepted an unconditional offer, you will be eligible to enrol.
-Details regarding your access to enrolment will be available starting in early August.
+Details regarding your access to enrolment will be available in August.
 You will receive another email to tell you how to register online using the University's MyCampus website.
 That email will provide you with your personal login details and the website URL.
 Please ensure that your email address is kept up to date as all correspondence is sent via email.

 If you are an international student you will receive a Confirmation of Acceptance of Studies (CAS) which is required for visa application purposes.
 A CAS is only issued once you have accepted an unconditional offer and you have uploaded a copy of the passport you are going to travel with.
 If you hold more than one offer, please think carefully before you accept your offer as CAS cannot be changed easily.
 Rules about how your personal information is recorded on CAS are very strict so please inform us quickly if any of your details have changed.
 Let us know if you have changed your name, your passport or if you notice any errors in the correspondence issued to you.
 Your personal and course details must match your documents exactly.